Understanding the Pricing Spectrum in Commercial Finance

 Industry headwinds (seasonality shocks, regulatory shifts, demand pressure)

-As a deal moves up the line, the 5 Cs matter more
+As a Deal Moves Up the Line, the 5 Cs Matter More

-The 5 Cs (quick recap)
+The 5 Cs (Quick Recap)

-Character: your track record—how you handle obligations and what’s behind any credit bumps.
+Character: Your track record—how you handle obligations and what’s behind any credit bumps.

-Capacity: can the business comfortably make the payments (even if conditions worsen)?
+Capacity: Can the business comfortably make the payments (even if conditions worsen)?

-Capital: your skin in the game—deposit, equity, and how much buffer you have.
+Capital: Your skin in the game—deposit, equity, and how much buffer you have.

-Collateral: what’s being financed and what it’s worth if things go wrong.
+Collateral: What’s being financed and what it’s worth if things go wrong.

-Conditions: what’s happening in the industry and economy that affects your cash flow.
+Conditions: What’s happening in the industry and economy that affects your cash flow.

-Remember this is our job to understand, all you need to do is call us and have a chat.
+Remember, this is our job to understand.
+All you need to do is call us and have a chat.
 Together we can work out the solution.

 When cash is tight, most business owners aren’t asking for “the cheapest rate” first—they’re asking: “Can I afford the monthly payments?”
 In asset finance, there are a few practical ways to reduce monthly repayments.
 The right option depends on what you’re buying, how long it will last, and how your business actually earns money.

-Bigger deposit: smaller loan = smaller repayments.
+Bigger deposit: A smaller loan equals smaller repayments.

 These levers can help a deal get approved, too—but they don’t remove risk.
 The lender still asks: Is the repayment plan believable?
 That’s why, as a deal moves up the risk-to-price spectrum, the 5 Cs (Character, Capacity, Capital, Collateral, Conditions) get more attention, not less.

-Here’s the key nuance: as risk increases, the lender may still be able to say yes—but the deal typically needs stronger “offsets.”
+As risk increases, the lender may still be able to say yes—but the deal typically needs stronger “offsets.”
 Two of the most powerful are:

 Deposit (Capital): More upfront contribution reduces the lender’s exposure and proves commitment.

 But there’s a ceiling.
-At some point, pricing and deposit can’t overcome certain issues (for example, affordability that doesn’t work even at longer terms, unacceptable collateral, or unresolved compliance concerns).
+At some point, pricing and deposit can’t overcome certain issues.
+For example, affordability that doesn’t work even at longer terms, unacceptable collateral, or unresolved compliance concerns.
 In other words: structure can offset weakness, but it can’t replace the need for a credible repayment story.

 Comments